What are the Different Types of Bullying in Arizona?

 There are many different types of bullying, but there are four main categories.
 I’m going to go over those in this blog.

 1. Physical Bullying

-The first main type of bullying is physical, and this is what we typically think of when we think of bullying.
-So, this might be pushing, shoving, hitting, kicking, spitting or any type of physical violence, all these things would be considered bullying if they happen over time with an intent to hurt that student.
-This is pretty much the easiest type of bullying to spot because there is sometimes actual physical harm that happens to the student, but just because someone hits you and you’re not actually harmed doesn’t mean that it’s not bullying.
-It absolutely is.
+It is the easiest type of bullying to spot because sometimes physical harm happens to the student.
+But just because someone hits you and you’re not harmed doesn’t mean it’s not bullying.
+It is.
 I’m just saying that physical bullying is sometimes the easiest to spot among the types of bullying and address just for various reasons.
-But that’s the first type, physical bullying.
+So that’s the first type—physical bullying.